-JIM BADKE is a leader of Sidley’s IP Litigation practice and is an established lead trial counsel with numerous jury and bench trial victories in bet-the-company cases in courtrooms across the country.
+JIM BADKE is an established lead trial counsel with numerous jury and bench trial victories in bet-the-company cases in courtrooms across the country.

 He was recently honored by LMG Life Sciences as the 2021 “General Patent Litigator of the Year – New York” and by The National Law Journal as a 2020 “Plaintiffs’ Lawyer Trailblazer” for his work as an “agent of change” in high profile intellectual property cases.
 He was also honored as a “Master of the Courtroom” and named among the 2019 “Winning Litigators” by The National Law Journal, which featured “elite trial lawyers who took on high-stakes matters and won bet-the-company trials.”
 Jim was featured for leading a team that obtained a jury verdict and damages award of $155 million for Bayer Healthcare on a biologics medication patent for the treatment of hemophilia.
 The verdict, which was named to The National Law Journal’s 2021 “Verdicts Hall of Fame,” ranks among the 10 largest patent verdicts in the District of Delaware over the past decade, and the largest biotech patent verdict in that Court.
 Jim received the 2019 LMG Life Sciences Award for “Patent Impact Case of the Year” for his work on this same matter.
 Additionally, he has been featured as American Lawyer’s “Litigator of the Week” for his success in the landmark Therasense inequitable conduct case.
 On the basis of this work, Jim and his team were ranked number one in the nation as “lawyers to the innovators” by the Financial Times in its Innovative Lawyers Report “FT Law 25,” and the case was later named by Law360 as one of just 10 “blockbuster decisions” of the decade “that have shaped patent law into what it is today.”